-16. MICHIGAN EXECUTIVE ORDER (2018) (APPLIES TO STATE EMPLOYMENT) On September 7, 2018, Governor Rick Snyder issued Executive Directive 2018-4,
+16. MICHIGAN EXECUTIVE ORDER (2018) (APPLIES TO STATE EMPLOYMENT)

-Michigan's policy was the 8th fair-chance executive order signed by a Republican governor. regarding the "Use of Criminal History in State Employment Screening."
+On September 7, 2018, Governor Rick Snyder issued Executive Directive 2018-4, regarding the "Use of Criminal History in State Employment Screening."
 In short, it prohibits state departments and agencies from including questions about conviction or arrest history on job applications or job postings.
 The directive explains that, while an applicant's record may be considered during the "interview stage" of the hiring process, "it should not be used as a reason to automatically exclude an applicant for consideration at the outset of the process."
 The directive includes an exception for applications and postings for specific positions into which the department or agency is prohibited by federal or state law from hiring a candidate with a criminal history.
 Although not binding on the Michigan Department of State and the Michigan Department of the Attorney General, the directive encourages those departments to voluntarily comply with its terms.
 The directive takes effect October 1, 2018.